Windermere from Brant Fell copyright Dave Willis

 In April 2023, United Utilities announced a £19million investment in Windermere to help reduce storm water spills.

-4. I’ve heard there is blue-green algae in the lake, is the water safe and clean enough to go in?
+4. I’ve seen the blue-green algae in the lake, is the water safe and clean enough to go in?

 Algal blooms occur naturally in bodies of water, and some such as blue-green algae can be toxic to humans and lethal to animals.
 The algae area, or blooms, are usually in one part of the water and not all blooms are toxic.
 However, it's impossible to tell if the algae is the dangerous kind just by looking at it, so it's best not to enter the water if you suspect there is algae.
 Look out for local information next to the lake or check the Environment Agency’s map for reported algal blooms.